 When last we visited this topic, with No. 8, eight readers were offering eight complaints about the concept and execution of the system.
 Back in early July, with No. 3, the chairman of the High-Speed Rail Authority, Dan Richard, replied to some preceding rounds of criticism.
 He is back again, with his answers to the latest crop.

 I'm quoting his replies (nearly) in full, not because I think he deserves the last word on the topic—hey, it's my site, I'll get the last word myself—but because this is a hugely consequential decision for California and America, and the details of the pros and cons matter.

-Below I've summarized the eight previous complaint, with excerpts from the criticisms in italics.
+Below I've summarized the eight previous complaints, with excerpts from the criticisms in italics.
 The rest of the material is from Dan Richard.
 Over to him.

 Criticism #1: The ridership projections are unbelievable.

 This is a key issue, so let me respond in some detail.
 Just declaring the ridership projections “unbelievable” does not make them so.

 Early ridership projections were subject of criticism.
 However, the new leadership team took a very different approach.
 Our ridership and revenue models are quite sophisticated and have been subjected to multiple tests.

 First, we performed high, medium & low assessments based on sensitivity analyses.
 When we finished those, we arbitrarily cut estimated revenues in each case by 30% to see if the resultant values would still exceed costs.
 However, we’ve taken that a step further, based on recommendations from Peer Review Group and engaged in a probabilistic approach known as Monte Carlo analysis that runs a range of potential outcomes – again subjecting these to a further arbitrary 30% revenue reduction.
 Again, all outcomes exceed costs.
 We don’t believe any other infrastructure project has approached its ridership/revenue analysis in as comprehensive a fashion.